Quantifying and mitigating the effect of snapshot interval in light-cone Epoch of Reionization 21-cm simulations: Summary and Conclusions.

 In conclusion, it is important to accurately incorporate the LC effect in simulations of the EoR 21-cm signal.
 This is particularly relevant in order to correctly interpret the signal when it is detected.
 Here we have quantified the errors in the 21-cm LC simulations due to the finite number of snapshots.
 We have shown how these errors can be controlled by increasing the number of snapshots, and we have also demonstrated a technique to achieve this within limited computational expenses.

-Most earlier predictions of the EoR 21-cm LC signal have used a limited number of snapshots.
-Further, the number of statistically independent realizations also have been limited.
-In future works, we plan to use the technique developed here to perform accurate 21-cm LC simulations for a variety of reionization models.
-We propose to use multiple realizations to analyze the statistics of the expected 21-cm signal and make predictions for ongoing and future EoR experiments.
+It is necessary to construct large ensembles of EoR 21-cm simulations in order to make reliable predictions for the statistics of various quantities like the 3D power spectrum, bispectrum or MAPS (e.g. \citep{mondal2015,mondal2016}).
+However, currently the predictions for EoR LC 21-cm simulations are largely limited to a few statistically independent realizations.
+In future work we propose to use multiple realizations of EoR LC 21-cm simulations to analyze the statistics of the expected 21-cm signal and make predictions for ongoing and future EoR experiments.
+We also plan to use the technique developed here to perform accurate 21-cm LC simulations for a variety of reionization models.
+It may be noted that the present work has only considered a particular source model.
+The results will change if the source model is varied, we however expect the main conclusions of this work to hold irrespective of source model.